mgackowski/mongodb-denormalizer/README.md

 ## Usage

 1. Import this utility:
-   * as a JAR to use the public API, or
+   * as a [JAR](https://github.com/mgackowski/mongodb-denormalizer/tree/master/target) to use the API, or
    * run the App in the command line (planned feature)

 2. Create a model for your desired change: